What Is Xerostomia?

 Subjective Complaint

-Xerostomia is the sensation of dry mouth, which may exist with or without a real reduction in salivary flow.
+Xerostomia is the sensation of dry mouth, which can occur with or without an actual reduction in salivary flow.

 02